anto-sch/interview-study/public/as-venn-study-part-1/assets/tutorial4.md

 #### Task Types

 Each task requires you to read and comprehend a short passage, then answer one question.
 Before you give your answer, it is necessary to **look at the cues** by clicking on the 'Hint' button.
 The cues will then be revealed to you, you can replay them as often as you want.
-On the righthand side is a virtual sketchpad.
+On the right-hand side is a virtual sketchpad.
 We encourage you to take notes or sketch out your thoughts, if you find it helpful!

 The questions require a wide range of skills involved in logical reasoning, including: